natnaelmekuria98/Retrieval_Augmentation_Generation_RAG-/README.md

-Step by Step instructions
+Step by Step instructions /
-The setup assumes you have python already installed and venv module available.
+The setup assumes you have python already installed and venv module available./

 clone the repository.
 Inside the root folder of the repository, initialize a python virtual environment: